 The animated GIF’s were presented to the entire school during a culminating event at the end of the last class. videos,

 View the Animations

-The Stop Motion Animation program at MS 254 is made possible, in part, by a Cultural After-School Adventures (CASA) grant from the New York City Department of Cultural Affairs in conjunction with the New York City Council and Council Member Ritchie Torres.
+The Stop Motion Animation program at MS 254 is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and Council Member Ritchie Torres.